adkelley/purescript-webaudio/README.md

 This library provides PureScript wrappers for the HTML5 [Web Audio API](https://webaudio.github.io/web-audio-api/)

+## WARNING

+We are still awaiting purs v0.14 versions of arraybuffer and float32 before it is possible to build with pulp/bower.

 ## Installation

 $ spago build OR  bower install followed by pulp build